atoddj/portfolio/README.md

 1. new column breakpoints

 ## Museum of candy
-This is another project designed to help me understand the bootstrap grid framework
+This is another project designed to help me understand some new bootstrap 4 concepts

+1. Flexbox classes to change vertical alignment
+1. Bootstrap utility classes for spacing
+1. Bootstrap layout classes for rearranging content based on screen sizes.
+1. Navbar and animation